 Looking for the best things to do in Atlanta in 2022?
 In this list, you’ll find more than 22 amazing activities and events to enjoy in 2022, including 6 must-do FREE activities!

 Let’s dive into a year filled with adventures, creativity, delicious food, and awe-inspiring experiences.

-Read on to discover the best things to do in Atlanta in 2021 – we can still have plenty of fun this year!
+Read on to discover the best things to do in Atlanta in 2022 and make this an amazing year ahead!

 TLDR: What you’ll find in this post: